mk322/mk322.github.io/_pages/publications.md

 **Translate to Disambiguate: Zero-shot Multilingual Word Sense Disambiguation with Pretrained Language Models** \
 <u>Haoqiang Kang</u>\*, Terra Blevins\*, and Luke Zettlemoyer \
-*Proceedings of the 18th Conference of the European Chapter of the Association for Computational Linguistics (EACL), 2024.* \
+*Proceedings of the 18th Conference of the European Chapter of the Association for Computational Linguistics (EACL), 2024.
+(Oral)* \
 [[paper]](https://arxiv.org/abs/2304.13803)